Ayushi-A-Shah/Allegheny_County_Health_Analysis/README.md

 HTML Output: reports/allegheny_county_clustering_classification.html

 ## Data Source

-The dataset is sourced from the County Health Rankings & Roadmaps program and includes:
+The analysis uses data from the **County Health Rankings & Roadmaps (CHR&R)** program, which aggregates publicly available health, socioeconomic, and environmental indicators at the county level in the United States.

+The dataset includes variables related to:
-Health outcomes and behaviors
+- Health outcomes and behaviors
-Clinical care access and quality
+- Clinical care access and quality
-Social and economic factors
+- Social and economic factors
-Physical environment indicators
+- Physical environment indicators

-The analysis focuses on preprocessing, feature scaling, and dimensional consistency before modeling.
+The specific analytic file used in this project corresponds to the CHR&R analytic dataset (2025 version).
+Due to licensing and size considerations, the raw dataset is not included in this repository.
+Data can be accessed directly from the official source: https://www.countyhealthrankings.org/

 ## Methods
 1. Data Preprocessing